Stickano/PhinitPreview/cms/README.md

 # Content Management System (CMS)
-This is the administration tool for the PHPinit examples displayed in the client, as seen on [phpinit.com](https://phpinit.com).
+This is the administration tool for the PHPinit examples, displayed in the client - As seen on [phpinit.com](https://phpinit.com).

 ### Requirements
 Through this CMS you are able to create, update and delete examples.
 Have an overview of uploaded models, and remove them if necessary.
-You can edit the welcome message, shown before the examples, and lastly you get an overview of visits on the client site.
+You can edit the welcome message (which shown before the examples) and lastly you get an overview of visits on the client site.

 ##### Creating Examples
 There is a few formatting helpers in place when creating new examples.
 To be able and create a dynamic variety of examples and their preview, HTML is allowed.